luckymuck/mapper/README.md

    - A `.mapper.json` file produced by the desktop tool
    - `CSV` / `GPX`
    - Photo files (JPEG/HEIC) that still contain GPS metadata
-2. **Load demo data** to see it all instantly with a synthetic world traveler.
-The map automatically centers on the **continent where you have the most points**.
-Path lines are split at the antimeridian so they stay on the same world copy as the region outlines — USA→East Asia draws the short way (across the Pacific), and zooming into Japan/China shows both the line and the coloured region together.
+2. **Load demo data** to see an example synthetic traveler.
+Map automatically centers on the **continent where you have the most points**.
+Path lines are split at the antimeridian so they stay on the same world copy as the region outlines.
 3. **Add points…** lets you type a list of places or coordinates (one per line) with an optional date — e.g. `Los Angeles, California, USA 8/15/2026`, `15 Aug 2026`, `8/15/26`, `34.0522, -118.2437 2026-08-15`.
-Place names are looked up online via OpenStreetMap Nominatim (the text is sent to that service).
+Place names are looked up online via OpenStreetMap Nominatim (text is sent to that service).
 3. Use the sidebar to change **region level** (Country / State / County), **color metric** (Last visited / Time spent / Visit count / Rainbow by date), and toggle layers.